Walla Walla Onions

 Inventory, 50 lbs : 0

-Walla Walla onions are available late spring through summer.
+Walla Walla onions are available in the summer through early fall

-Walla Walla onions are named after the county in southeastern Washington state in which they were cultivated for the first time within the United States.
-They were, however, developed by a French soldier, Peter Pieri, who brought an Italian sweet onion from the French island of Corsica to the Walla Walla Valley in the late 1800s.
-He further developed the onion from selecting and resending preceding onion crops until achieving the level of size, sweetness and shape that would eventually become the Walla Walla onion.
+Walla Walla onions are named after the county in southeastern Washington state in which they were first cultivated within the United States.
+A French soldier, Peter Pieri, brought an Italian sweet onion from the French island of Corsica to the Walla Walla Valley in the late 1800s.
+He further developed the onion from selecting and growing specific traits until achieving the level of size, sweetness, and shape that would eventually become the Walla Walla onion.
 Today Walla Walla onions are available at farmers markets and specialty grocers in the United States.

 Recipes that include Walla Walla Onions.
 One is easiest, three is harder.

-People have spotted Walla Walla Onions using the Specialty Produce app for iPhone and Android.
+People have shared Walla Walla Onions using the Specialty Produce app for iPhone and Android.

 Pike Place Market